Shooting from above is a nice way to make wedding photo portraits more dynamic

 Rain might add special charme to a photo potrait in Venice

 For other examples of couple photo portraits in Venice see my website.

 For further suggestions on Venice’s most interesting shooting settings see my ebook.

 Rain adds to Venice’s romantic atmosphere

-Natalia and Andrej, a just-married Russian couple, decided to spend their honeymoon in Venice and hired me for a photo shooting, as others just-married couples have done to have high-quality shots of this special stay.
+Natalia and Andrej, a just-married Russian couple, decided to spend their honeymoon in Venice and hired me for a photo shooting.

 shooting on a bridge in Venice